|Vice Chairperson||Lee Rumley|

 |City Alderman Representative||Bill Bevan|

-Board meetings are held the second Wednesday of each month at 12:15 pm at Milford Bank, 9 Depot Road, Milford, CT.
+Board meetings are held the second Wednesday of each month at 12 pm at Milford Center for the Arts, 40 Railroad Avenue, Milford, CT.

 Milford Fine Arts Council (Doing business as Milford Arts Council)